 Nightmares can have a clear connection to things that happen while you’re awake.
 Nightmares tied to anxiety and stress, especially PTSD, may involve flashbacks or imagery that is directly linked to traumatic events.

 However, not all nightmares have an easily identified relationship to waking activity.
 Nightmares can have bizarre or bewildering content that is difficult to trace to any specific circumstances in a person’s life.

-Unfortunately, these steps can make nightmares worse.
-Sleep avoidance can cause sleep deprivation, which can provoke a REM sleep rebound with even more intense dreams and nightmares.
+Unfortunately, this can make nightmares worse.
+Sleep avoidance can cause sleep deprivation, which can provoke a REM sleep rebound with even more intense dreams and nightmares .
 This often leads to further sleep avoidance, giving rise to a pattern of disturbed sleep that culminates in insomnia.

 Nightmares may exacerbate mental health conditions that can worsen sleep, and insufficient sleep can give rise to more pronounced symptoms of conditions like depression and anxiety.

 Insufficient sleep connected to nightmares and nightmare disorder can cause excessive daytime sleepiness, mood changes, and worsened cognitive function, all of which can have a substantial negative impact on a person’s daytime activities and quality of life.

 When Should You See a Doctor About Nightmares?